Polysius: Business Area: thyssenkrupp Industrial Solutions

 As of May 31, 2023, the business area was dissolved, which led to the renaming of thyssenkrupp Industrial Solutions GmbH into two independent companies: thyssenkrupp Polysius GmbH and thyssenkrupp Uhde GmbH.

 New business segment: Decarbon Technologies

 In September 2023, the thyssenkrupp Polysius, thyssenkrupp Uhde, thyssenkrupp Rothe Erde (Bearings business unit) and thyssenkrupp Nucera business units were merged under the umbrella of the newly created Decarbon Technologies segment.

-With the introduction of the new segment, thyssenkrupp is positioning itself as a leading technology company for the energy transition.
-The company's comprehensive competencies for the green transformation will be made fully visible.

 Business area

 The main field of activity of thyssenkrupp Polysius GmbH is the cement industry.
 The company offers both individual machines and complete plants for cement production.
 In addition, thyssenkrupp Polysius provides services along the entire life cycle of cement plants, including inspections, maintenance and the supply of innovative OEM spare parts.
 With a total of 20 service offices in 18 countries and 5 service centers, the company has a global presence.

 In addition to the cement industry, thyssenkrupp Polysius also operates in other sectors: